Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 This article was originally published in July 2019.
 It has been updated to reflect a new season of "Cold Justice."

 Robin Mendez, the Wisconsin man found guilty of murdering his wife at her credit union job nearly 40 years after the fact, will spend the rest of his life in prison.
-The cold case was revived last year by the Oxygen show “Cold Justice,” which law enforcement acknowledged was critical to bringing Mendez to justice.
+The cold case was revived in 2018 by the Oxygen show “Cold Justice,” which law enforcement acknowledged was critical to bringing Mendez to justice.

-Mendez was handed down a life sentence on Tuesday for the murder of his wife, Barbara, in 1982, according to Wisconsin radio station WSAU.
+Mendez was handed down a life sentence in July 2019 for the murder of his wife, Barbara, in 1982, according to Wisconsin radio station WSAU.

 Barbara was working at Park City Credit Union in Minocqua, when she was killed by multiple blows to her head.
 She had been bludgeoned to death with a pry bar, something her husband used frequently as a tool at his family's furniture business, prosecutors said.

 At his sentencing, several witnesses gave statements, according to WSAU, and Oneida County Judge Jill Falstad ordered Mendez to have no contact with one witness or their family.
 Falstad weighed the evidence against Mendez herself throughout the proceedings, because Mendez requested a bench trial.

 Judge Falstad asked Mendez if he had anything to say for himself at the sentencing, but he just shook his head “no,” according to the Wausau Daily Herald.
 Mendez’s daughter, Dawn Shape, called in to the courtroom to make a statement — simply reading Psalm 23 aloud, the Daily Herald reported.
 Judge Falstad praised Shape for her statement and said it was “clear her faith has given her the hope and strength to endure,” according to the Daily Herald.